 Basically, here are the differences among them:

 DIVE CD: The product covers John Saxon's math books from Math 54 through Calculus.
 Each level textbook has a single CD containing instruction corresponding to each individual lesson in that textbook.
 The presentation is a whiteboard presentation which means there is no teacher to watch at the board.
 The student hears the voice in the background and watches writing appear on the screen.
+As a CD, it is restricted to being played only on a computer.
 The CD will not work in a television DVD player because it is not a true "Digital Video Disc," but rather a graphic presentation with audio (a white board presentation).
-The product will not work on a television DVD player.
-As a CD, it is restricted to being played only on a computer.
-Each individual CD costs $50.00 plus shipping.
+Each individual CD sells for $50.00.
 They are available from Math 54 through calculus.

 SAXON TEACHER CDs: The product supports John Saxon's math books from Math 54 through Advanced Mathematics.
 Similar to the DIVE CD, the Saxon Teacher CD is a graphic whiteboard presentation which means there is no one to watch presenting the material.
 The student hears the voice in the background as the writing appears on the board.
 The individual in each of the individual series of CDs goes over every problem in the textbook and the individual problems on the tests as well, which is why there are four or more CDs to this product as opposed to the single CD sold by DIVE.
 These CD graphic "audio" solutions cost about $97.35 (plus shipping and handling).
 There is also a printed paper booklet version of the solutions for each of the daily problems sold by the company as well.
 The printed version is titled "Solutions Manual" (which contains the same printed information as the more expensive CD).
 The printed Solutions Manual sells for between $27.00 for the new Math 54 course to $45.00 for the Advanced Mathematics course.
 If you have purchased the new soft cover editions of Math 54, 65, 76 or 87, the solutions manuals are included in the price of the Homeschool Kit for these four courses.
 These CDs are not "videos" and they can only be used on a computer.
 They cannot be viewed on a television set using a DVD player.